jmrr/phd_thesis/Corrections/list_of_changes.md

 11. Discuss why using a dimension of 2000 for the descriptors (HOG-3D) is reasonable for the problem at hand

 12. Remove Sec.
 4.8 as discussed during the viva
+  - [x] I have removed this section entirely from the main body of the thesis, and placed it in Appendix A.4.
+I make reference to this appendix in Section 7.3.2 as part of the future work of the appearance-based localisation topic.

 13. Remove the last sentence of Point 1 on page 97